Love Potion #9 and a Half

 "I won't," Angrboda said.
 Little did they know Helgi was eavesdropping through the window, and scurried away before they looked up.

-We just released our first collection of Trollheim stories in print.
-It is available on this website at www.salemhousepress.com and Barnes & Noble.
+We are releasing our second collection of Trollheim stories in print, named Trolling About.
+It will be available on this website at www.salemhousepress.com and Barnes & Noble.
 Pick up your copy today, pretty please with sugar on top...

 Fiction/ Illustrated Fantasy/ Mythology / Scandinavian Myth/ Norse Sagas / Scandinavian Folk Lore / Coffee Table Book